amtega/ansible_role_docker_presets/README.md

 ## Role Variables

+The role reads dynamically the images and containers config from directories 'defaults/images' and 'defaults/containers'.

-The role setups dynamically two variables that contain a set of presets for images and containers.
+From the previous directories the role setups dynamically two variables that contain the set of presets for images and containers.
 The variables are, respectively, these ones:

 - docker_presets_images
 - docker_presets_containers

+## Role Filters

+The role provides these filters to manipulate the provided presets:

+- docker_presets_add_attributes: adds attributes to a set of presets
+- docker_presets_randomize_names: randomize the name attribute in a set of presets

 ## Dependencies